 Comparative Negligence in California Motorcycle Accidents

 Comparative negligence, sometimes referred to as comparative fault, refers to the legal concept of shared liability in personal injury matters.
-Once a defendant is deemed negligent, the jury may assign a percentage blame to each party in the suit before calculating the final amount of damages.
-A plaintiff’s award is reduced by the percentage which the court finds he or she liable for the accident and their own injuries.
+Once a court deems a defendant negligent, the jury may assign a percentage of the blame to each party in the suit before calculating damages.
+A court

 Contact an Experienced San Jose Motorcycle Accident Lawyer